Lussier Hot Springs - an Authentic British Columbia Hot Springs Experience!

 I recommend visiting during off peaks times if possible to try and get the hot springs as much to yourself as possible.
 Weekday mornings are usually the quietest times, but I also found that around dinner time was quiet as well as visiting later in the evening.

 Clothes! – Not often that I need to specify that you need to bring clothes, but make sure you bring (and wear) a bathing suit!
-There are changing room at the top of the path where you can change.
+There are changing rooms at the top of the path where you can change.

 A towel – Bring a towel with you otherwise it will make for a wet drive back to Invermere....

-Appropriate Footwear – In the summer you can definitely walk down to the hot springs in flip flops, however, in the winter its a different story!
+Appropriate Footwear – In the summer you can definitely walk down to the hot springs in flip flops, however, in the winter it's a different story!
 I would highly recommend hiking boots with snow spikes as it can get very slippery.
 I'd highly recommend water shoes as it means they can play around in the pools without scraping their feet on any small rocks.

 Water – I'd recommend bringing water with you in a reusable bottle.
 It's prohibited to drink alcohol but I'd guess that around 50% of adults had a beer in their hand so I'll leave that to your own judgement.
-Take everything you bring in back out with you.